Overview

 In severe cases, there may be a few complications that can occur.

-• Breathing Problems – RSV can cause wheezing, a whistling sound in the lungs (stridor), rapid breathing, and slow or irregular heart rate.
-In severe cases of RSV, these breathing problems can require treatment in the hospital, including a breathing tube (intubation).
+- Breathing Problems: RSV can cause wheezing, a whistling sound in the lungs (stridor), rapid breathing, and slow or irregular heart rate.
+In severe cases, these breathing problems can require treatment in the hospital, including a breathing tube (intubation).

-• Pneumonia – If you have significant difficulty breathing and have a high fever, you may have a bacterial infection in the lungs, which can develop as a complication of RSV.
-Bacterial pneumonia can be serious and needs to be treated with antibiotics.
+- Pneumonia: If you have significant difficulty breathing and have a high fever, you may have a bacterial infection in the lungs, which can develop as a complication of RSV.
+Bacterial pneumonia can be severe and needs to be treated with antibiotics.

-• Swallowing Problems – Since the respiratory system and the digestive system are close together, RSV can also affect the esophagus, the tube that connects the throat to the stomach.
-If a baby or young child with RSV develops significant sputum in their throat, they may have trouble swallowing and aspiration (taking in) their saliva and mucus.
+- Swallowing Problems: Since the respiratory and digestive systems are physically close together, RSV can also affect the esophagus, the tube that connects the throat to the stomach.
+If a baby or young child with RSV develops significant sputum in their throat, they may have trouble swallowing and aspirating (taking in) their saliva and mucus.
 Esophagitis can occur in both breastfeeding and non-breastfeeding infants.
-If it is recognized early and treated, most cases resolve without complication.
+If recognized early and treated, most cases can be resolved without complications.

 Treatment of RSV